H O M E T h e p o e t r y p a g e o f p s w a l s h . c o m

 and no enemy ever devised can do more than envy

-and admire it's departure from earthly regulation.
+and admire its departure from earthly regulation.

 Birds in flight,